-The Department of Dance provides funding at specific times throughout the two-year MFA program:
+The Department of Dance provides funding at specific times throughout the three-year MFA program:

-Summer Research Grant - Between Year 1 and Year 2, the Department provides funding for DANCE 595: Summer Research Project.
+Summer Research Grant - Between Year 2 and Year 3, the Department provides funding for DANCE 595: Summer Research Project.
+If pursuing the 2-year option, your funding will be disbursed during your first summer.
 Thesis Project Grant - The Department provides financial support for DANCE 699: MFA Thesis Project.
 Additionally, the Department contributes toward your program and poster printing costs, and an acknowledgement of "U-M Department of Dance" support is required on all publicity materials, along with other sponsoring/funding sources, if applicable.